Chloramphenicol eye drops update to use in children under 2 years old

-Chloramphenicol eye ointment is also now contra-indicated for use in children under 2 years.
+Please note the following correction to our previous statement referring to the eye ointment: Chloramphenicol eye ointment is NOT contra-indicated for use in children under 2 years.

 As a result of this change, NHS England and NHS Improvement – Midlands Region have now removed the service for the treatment of Antibacterial Conjunctivitis in children under 2 years with immediate effect.
 The module within PharmOutcomes has also been disabled so no further entries can be made.